moodle-an-hochschulen/moodle-theme_boost_union/README.md

 This setting is already available in the Moodle core theme Boost.
 However, in Boost Union you can not only add one but up to 25 files as a background image for the login page.
 One of these images will be picked randomly and shown when the user visits the login page.

+###### Login page background image position

+With this setting, you control the positioning of the login page background image within the browser window.
+The first value is the horizontal position, the second value is the vertical position.

 ###### Display text for login background images